LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 ## To do's
 - Set AutoScaling to the instances.
-- To the application have more availability, create the aplication in more availability zones.
+- To the application have more availability, create the application in more availability zones.